s0wie/useless-web/README.md

 Tested by the following people:

-1. Jane Doe
+1. Linnea Eriksson
-2. John Doe
+2. Amanda Karlsson